-- File an Admission to Blended Programs Approval Form (PDF) with the Graduate Education Office.
+- File an Admission to Blended Programs Approval Form (E-form) with the Graduate Education Office.
 You should only file your approval form once your program of interest has officially accepted you as a BMS student.
 PLEASE NOTE: You must also file a Postbac.
 Change of Objective to transition to graduate standing.
 The Admission to Blended Programs Approval Form does not replace the Postbac.
 Change of Objective.

 Q: Can I apply for any Blended Program on campus?

 A: No. Only certain majors on campus are eligible to pursue a paired Bachelor’s and Master’s degree.
 To determine if your undergraduate program is paired with a corresponding approved Master’s degree, view the current paired program offerings by clicking here (PDF).

 Q: Can I be conditionally admitted into a Blended Program?

 A: No. There are no conditional admittances into any Blended Programs.
 Students who are accepted into Blended Programs should not be required to complete any additional courses other than those identified as required for the Bachelor’s and/or Master’s degrees in the Cal Poly catalog.

 Q: If I am accepted into a Blended Program, do I still need to complete my senior project?